cmweiss3/chagai_m_weiss/content/authors/admin/_index.md

 ##  **IGR 2: October 9, 2020**
 * **David Brookman and Joshua Kalla**, “Which narratives durably reduce prejudice?
 Evidence from field and survey experiments”, *Chair: Linda Tropp*
 * **Joel Martinez and Betsy Levy Paluck**, “Quantifying shared and idiosyncratic judgments of racism in social discourse”, *Chair: Ryan Enos*
-* **Yang-Yang Zhou and Leah Rosenzweig**, “Team and Nation: Sports, Nationalism, and Attitudes toward Refugees”, *Chair: TBD*
+* **Yang-Yang Zhou and Leah Rosenzweig**, “Team and Nation: Sports, Nationalism, and Attitudes toward Refugees”, *Chair: Ruth Ditlmann*
 * **Andrew Thompson**, “Clear and Present Danger?
 How Group Threat Shapes Salient Political Opinions and Perceptions”, *Chair: TBD*
 * **Hannah Szekeles**, “The Gypsy Labyrinth: The (un)favorable effects of a perspective taking intervention on prejudice towards a highly marginalized outgroup”, *Chair: Claire Adida*